unixorn/awesome-zsh-plugins/README.md

 - [laravel-au](https://github.com/Saleh7/laravel-au-zsh-plugin) - Adds aliases for [Laravel](https://laravel.com/) 6.
 - [laravel-sail](https://github.com/ariaieboy/laravel-sail) - Adds shortcuts for `sail` commands.
 - [laravelx](https://github.com/rsthegeek/oh-my-zsh-laravelx) - Adds some aliases for common [Laravel](https://laravel.com/docs) commands.
+- [last-pwd](https://github.com/itssimmons/zsh-lastpwd) - Remembers the last directory you were in and restores it the next time you open a terminal.
 - [last-working-dir-tmux](https://github.com/Curly-Mo/last-working-dir-tmux) - Keeps track of the last used working directory globally and per [tmux](https://github.com/tmux/tmux) session and automatically jumps into it for new shells.
 - [last-working-directory](https://github.com/mdumitru/last-working-dir) - Broken out copy of the version in [oh-my-zsh](http://ohmyz.sh/).
 Keeps track of the last used working directory and automatically jumps into it for new shells.
 - [lazy-load](https://github.com/goarano/zsh-lazy-load) - Lazy load tab completions only when you actually need them.